Everything you need to know...

 International/EU: £14,415 per year

-- Develop your skills as an actor and performer
+- Develop high-level skills as an actor and performer.

-- Create digital materials to showcase your work
+- Create a multi-media digital portfolio to showcase your work.

-- Use performance to engage with communities and challenge real-world issues.
+- Engage with communities and challenge real-world issues.

 Find out more about acting and performance courses, facilities and student projects on the SHU performance website.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.